Gibbons Memorial Lecture Series

 Quantum computers are remarkably complex machines that challenge almost everything we know about computing.
 Given their complexity, it difficult for us to understand their limits.

 Experts believe quantum computers can crack all modern security algorithms and do immediate pattern recognition.
 If this is the case, what are the implications for not only computing but also wider society?

 The 2019 Gibbons Memorial Lecture Series delves into this fascinating topic.

-Our thanks to IT Professionals New Zealand and Auckland ICT Graduate School for supporting the 2019 Gibbons Memorial Lecture Series.
+Our thanks to IT Professionals New Zealand, Auckland ICT Graduate School, and our generous donors for supporting the 2019 Gibbons Memorial Lecture Series.

 Quantum computing: What it is, and how we do it?